SIMSplat: Language-Aligned 4D Gaussian Splatting for Driving Scenario Generation: Experiments

-\textbf{Motion Generation.} Table~\ref{tab:motion-results} reports failure rates in terms of interactions with the surrounding environment.
+\textbf{Motion Generation.} We then assess whether multi-agent path refinement produces consistent simulations after editing.
+Table~\ref{tab:motion-results} reports failure rates in terms of interactions with the surrounding environment.
 GPT2Motion refers to using GPT-5 directly as a motion generator, and we also evaluate a variant of our model without the multi-agent path refinement module.
-As shown, when analyzing failure cases, including collisions with vehicles or pedestrians, off-road driving, and overall failure, our model consistently achieves the lowest error rates.
+As shown, when analyzing total failure cases, our model achieves the lowest error rates.
 Other baselines perform well when a static object is placed in isolation, away from surrounding agents.
 However, when the edited object must coordinate with nearby agents, collisions or off-road driving occur much more frequently.
-While target vehicle oriented planning and validation may succeed in sparse traffic or isolated settings, they often fail to adapt effectively in complex urban scenarios.
+While target vehicle-oriented planning and validation may succeed in sparse traffic or isolated settings, they often fail to adapt effectively in complex urban scenarios.
 These results highlight that scene editing in real-world driving requires not only generating collision-free trajectories for a single object but also dynamically adjusting the motions of surrounding agents in line with their predicted interactions.